kuatcapital/testnets-7/entrypoint-pubtest-1/README.md

 Install and configure Cosmovisor:

 - Install Cosmovisor: `go install cosmossdk.io/tools/cosmovisor/cmd/cosmovisor@latest`.
 - If you need a specific version of go you can run e.g. `go install golang.org/dl/go1.20@latest`.
+The executable will be `go1.20` in this example.
 - Set environment variables:
     ```bash
     echo "# Setup Cosmovisor" >> ~/.profile